panda3d/panda3d-docs/pipeline/converting-from-blender.rst

 You can simply add this to your Panda3D installation using pip::

-   python -m pip install panda3d-blend2bam
+   python -m pip install -U panda3d-blend2bam

 To convert a model, enter the blend2bam command on the command-line::